Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 ## Fiji crashes on wakeup on Mac

 On macOS there is a known issue with Fiji crashing on wake up of a computer when a long Fiji job is running.
-This is caused by macOS' agressive power management affecting the GPU, OpenGL and UI threads, the use by Fiji  of Java 8.
+This is caused by macOS' aggressive power management affecting the GPU, OpenGL, and UI threads, the use by Fiji of Java 8.

 The workaround is to prevent macOS to engage in the power management.
 A simple native macOS, SleepKeeper will prevent this.
 The app can be downloaded from the Paint distribution, but is not signed and macOS will complain about it.